netceteragroup/hibiscus/README.md

 "Creating a style guide that is perfectly in sync with the production environment is the Holy Grail."
 [Brad Frost](http://bradfrost.com/blog/post/style-guide-best-practices/)

-"Hibiscus does the job for Magnolia-CMS."
-Marcel Kessler
+"Hibiscus does the job for Magnolia-CMS ;-)" Marcel Kessler

 ## Overview

 The surrounding environment of hibiscus consists of the following parts:
-hibiscus-core: would contain the magnolia-instance
+- hibiscus-core: would contain the magnolia-instance, check  [hibiscus-core/README.md](hibiscus-core/README.md)
-hibiscus-ui: contains hibiscus
+- hibiscus-ui: contains hibiscus, check  [hibiscus-ui/README.md](hibiscus-ui/README.md)

-hibiscus-site: creates an overlay of hibiscus-core and hibiscus-ui, which can then be deployed
+- hibiscus-site: creates an overlay of hibiscus-core and hibiscus-ui, which can then be deployed

-For further information on hibiscus, check [hibiscus-ui/README.md](hibiscus-ui/README.md)

 ## Support